stackhpc/ansible-collection-openstack/roles/os_projects/README.md

   - `name`: The name of the user.
   - `description`: User name/description (optional)
   - `email`: User email address (optional)
   - `password`: The user's password.
+This is not updated after creation.
   - `roles`: Optional list of roles to assign to the user in the project.
   - `domain_roles`: Optional list of roles to assign to the user in the user domain.